Mellon Financial: History

-In February 2020, Mellon announced that it has successfully onboarded Liontrust Asset Management to its new Investment Operations platform.

 Merger with Bank of New York

 In 2006, Mellon announced its plans to merge with Bank of New York.
 Talks began when Tom Renyi approached Robert Kelly about a possible amalgamation between the Bank of New York and Mellon Financial Corporation.
 The $16.5 billion deal ($ billion today) was announced in December 2006 and finalized on July 1, 2007, with Kelly as the chief executive officer (CEO) of the new company, and Renyi as executive chairman.
 Per the deal, the new Board of Directors is composed of ten directors appointed by the Bank of New York, and eight by Mellon.

 The merger was completed July 1, 2007, as The Bank of New York Mellon.
 Headquartered in New York, it is the world's largest securities servicing firm and one of the world's top ten asset managing firms.
 The new venture launched its brand identity on October 1, 2007.

 These two companies, along with State Street, followed essentially the same evolution.
 All were originally large diversified financial service providers, particularly in the corporate banking space in the regions they were located in.
 However, competition in the corporate loans and retail banking businesses saw them jettison these operations in favor of what were believed to be more stable, fee based business: asset management (i.e. investment management in the form of mutual funds and other separately managed accounts) and asset servicing (i.e. corporate trust, stock transfer services and depository receipts).

 Mellon is a large provider of what are known as controlled disbursement accounts.
 These are checking accounts in specialized locations which are given early warning by the Federal Reserve as to what checks will be clearing them.
 Companies can then transfer the exact amount needed to pay those checks, while then investing the unneeded money or using other funds to pay down debt.